github-technology-partners/ghes-storage-partners/README.md

 | <name>  | <prod> | UNTESTED | UNTESTED | UNTESTED | [support](https://) | [docs](https://) | [info](https://) |
 | <name>  | <prod> | UNTESTED | UNTESTED | UNTESTED | [support](https://) | [docs](https://) | [info](https://) |
 | <name>  | <prod> | UNTESTED | UNTESTED | UNTESTED | [support](https://) | [docs](https://) | [info](https://) |

+#### Requirements:
+- All GHES Storage Partners are members of the [GitHub Technology Partner Program](https://partner.github.com/technology-partners)
+- Test and submit storage compatibility within 30 days of [new GHES version GA release](https://docs.github.com/en/enterprise-server/admin/release-notes)
+- Maintain user documentation
+- Commitment to support joint users/customers

+> Note: GHES Storage Partners conduct all tests and self-report the data in this repository.
+GitHub does not independently verify the data, but expects that partners provide it in good faith.
+GitHub makes no express or implied representations, guarantees or warranties concerning GHES Storage Partners or their storage product(s).
+The data is provided as-is.